JRQie/JRQie.github.io/index.md

 Working in progress.

 # About
-I am currently a 4th year PhD student at Washington University in St. Louis, where I work on light manipulation and detection in micro/nano-photonic platforms.
+I am currently a 4th year PhD student at Washington University in St. Louis, where I work on light manipulation and detection in micro/nano-photonic systems.

 # Research
 Minaturized multimodal sensing and imaging